karthik-vishnu/Java-Docs/README.md

 # Java-Docs
 JAVA API
-this package will contain how to create a file,  write some text into it, read the same file and write it to another file.
+this package will contain java apis like java.IO.*, java.lang.*